 O'Hanion says, "Having enjoyed the Good Life Center, its gardens, design, and especially the speaker series, I am excited and honored to help carry forward the vital teachings of Scott and Helen Nearing and to deepen my relationship with this vibrant community."

 Warren Berkowitz | Board Member | Blue Hill, ME

 Warren Berkowitz was a long-time friend of the Nearings and one of the Good Life Center’s first stewards.
 After 40 years of service in public education Warren now lives in Blue Hill, Maine with his wife Nancy.
-Warren’s goals as Farm Manager include maintaining Forest Farm to provide future generations with access to the inspiring Nearing legacy, nurturing the Residential Steward Program and inviting youth groups to participate in the Good Life Center’s Daily activities.
+Warren’s goals as a Board Member and Farm Manager include maintaining Forest Farm to provide future generations with access to the inspiring Nearing legacy, nurturing the Residential Steward Program and inviting youth groups to participate in the Good Life Center’s Daily activities.
 A proud parent, Warren’s two adult children have wonderful memories of time spent with Helen at Forest Farm.
 Daughter Jenny lives in Waterville, ME, with husband Masi, a Colby College administrator, and children Nachshon and Nandi.
 Warren's son Jacob Scott is an international economics analyst in Washington, DC.
 Warren’s primary interests include gardening, yoga, and tennis.

 Mary Hildebrand | Bookkeeper | Surry, ME